Do It (Chloe x Halle song)

-"Do It" is a song by American R&B duo Chloe x Halle, released on May 14, 2020, as the second single from their second studio album Ungodly Hour (2020).
+"Do It" is a song by American duo Chloe x Halle, released on May 14, 2020, as the second single from their second studio album Ungodly Hour (2020).
 It was written by Chloe, Halle, and Victoria Monét, as well as Vincent van den Ende and Scott Storch, who handled the production.
-An accompanying music video directed by C Prinz and produced by tara sheree was released on May 15, 2020.
+An accompanying music video directed by C Prinz was released on May 15, 2020.
 In the video, the sisters perform coordinated choreography while wearing a number of glittering outfits.
 The duo also created a dance challenge for the song on the popular video sharing app TikTok in 2020.
-A remix of the song with Doja Cat featuring City Girls and Mulatto was released on September 4, 2020.
+A remix of the song with Doja Cat featuring City Girls and Latto was released on September 4, 2020.

 "Do It" became the duo's first song to achieve major chart success in the US, becoming their first entry on the Billboard Hot 100, where it peaked at number 63.
 Pitchfork ranked the song at number 15 on their list of the 100 Best Songs of 2020.
 At the 2021 ceremony, the song received a Grammy Award nomination for Best R&B Song.